 Heavy periods and bleeding disorders

 Heavy periods (menorrhagia) are common in women with bleeding disorders.
 We know that 20 per cent of adolescent girls who seek medical help with heavy menstrual bleeding will have a bleeding disorder and yet the majority will never be tested.
-If your period lasts for more than seven days, you are soaking through sanitary protection every two hours or less or your clots are bigger than a 50p piece then you should contact your haemophilia centre.
-If your heavy periods are affecting the quality of life, this is classed as ‘excessive’ menstrual bleeding.
+If your period lasts for more than seven days, you are soaking through sanitary protection every two hours or less, or your clots are bigger than a 50p piece, then you should contact your haemophilia centre.
+If your heavy periods are affecting your quality of life, this is classed as ‘excessive’ menstrual bleeding.

 Bleeding disorders don’t run in my family, so can I have one?